mono/website/docs/advanced/pinvoke/index.md

 The immediate net effect of this is that you can't have array members in marshaled classes, and (as we've seen before) handling strings can be "wonky" (as strings are also a reference type).

-Furthermore, the default string marshaling is the [platform default](#more-control) , though this can be changed by setting the [http:/monodoc/F:System.Runtime.InteropServices.StructLayoutAttribute.CharSet StructLayoutAttribute.CharSet] field, which defaults to **CharSet.Auto**.
+Furthermore, the default string marshaling is the [platform default](#more-control) , though this can be changed by setting the [StructLayoutAttribute.CharSet](http://docs.go-mono.com/index.aspx?link=F:System.Runtime.InteropServices.StructLayoutAttribute.CharSet) field, which defaults to **CharSet.Auto**.
 Alternatively, you can adorn string members with the **MarshalAs** attribute to specify what kind of string they are.

 ### Boolean Members

-The [http:/monodoc/T:System.Boolean System.Boolean] (**bool** in C\#) type is special.
+The [System.Boolean](http://docs.go-mono.com/index.aspx?link=T:System.Boolean) (**bool** in C\#) type is special.
 (FUBAR might be more appropriate.)
-A `bool` within a structure is marshaled as an `int` (a 4-byte integer), with 0 being `false `and non-zero being `true`; see [http:/monodoc/F:System.Runtime.InteropServices.UnmanagedType.Bool UnmanagedType.Bool] .
-A `bool` passed as an argument to a function is marshaled as a `short` (a 2-byte integer), with 0 being `false` and -1 being `true` (as all bits are set); see [http:/monodoc/F:System.Runtime.InteropServices.UnmanagedType.VariantBool UnmanagedType.VariantBool] .
+A `bool` within a structure is marshaled as an `int` (a 4-byte integer), with 0 being `false `and non-zero being `true`; see [UnmanagedType.Bool](http://docs.go-mono.com/index.aspx?link=F:System.Runtime.InteropServices.UnmanagedType.Bool) .
+A `bool` passed as an argument to a function is marshaled as a `short` (a 2-byte integer), with 0 being `false` and -1 being `true` (as all bits are set); see [UnmanagedType.VariantBool](http://docs.go-mono.com/index.aspx?link=F:System.Runtime.InteropServices.UnmanagedType.VariantBool) .

-You can always explicitly specify the marshaling to use by using the **MarshalAsAttribute** on the boolean member, but there are only three legal UnmanagedType values: **UnmanagedType.Bool**, **UnmanagedType.VariantBool**, and [http:/monodoc/F:System.Runtime.InteropServices.UnmanagedType.U1 UnmanagedType.U1]. **UnmanagedType.U1** , the only un-discussed type, is a 1-byte integer where 1 represents `true` and 0 represents `false`.
+You can always explicitly specify the marshaling to use by using the **MarshalAsAttribute** on the boolean member, but there are only three legal UnmanagedType values: **UnmanagedType.Bool**, **UnmanagedType.VariantBool**, and [UnmanagedType.U1](http://docs.go-mono.com/index.aspx?link=F:System.Runtime.InteropServices.UnmanagedType.U1). **UnmanagedType.U1** , the only un-discussed type, is a 1-byte integer where 1 represents `true` and 0 represents `false`.

 If you need to marshal as another data type, you should overload the method accepting the boolean parameter, and manually convert the boolean to your desired type: